stevavoliajvar/stop_cloudflare/PEOPLE.md

 ######  Mastodon

+"So that's the new level of #Cloudflare blocks on torprojec?
+I thought things were supposedly being fixed.
+Get your shit together, Cloudflare" by @[shiro](https://chaos.social/@shiro/102169210470724880)

 "someone is trolling by trying to sign me up to cloudflare with my contact mails, thats creative?" by @[SolSoCoG](https://ieji.de/@SolSoCoG/102149695419969529)

 "The person who created an account with my email address is actually trying to get my site on #Cloudflare." by @[amolith](https://masto.nixnet.xyz/@amolith/102137632049061724)